sqlmapproject/sqlmap/sqlmap-user's-manual.md

 * Sybase
 * SAP MaxDB

 If for any reason sqlmap fails to detect the back-end DBMS once a SQL injection has been identified or if you want to avoid an active fingeprint, you can provide the name of the back-end DBMS yourself (e.g. `postgresql`).
-For MySQL and Microsoft SQL Server provide them respectively in the form `MySQL &lt;version&gt;` and `Microsoft SQL Server &lt;version&gt; `, where `&lt;version&gt;` is a valid version for the DBMS; for instance `5.0` for MySQL and `2005` for Microsoft SQL Server.
+For MySQL and Microsoft SQL Server provide them respectively in the form `MySQL  <version>` and `Microsoft SQL Server  <version> `, where ` <version>` is a valid version for the DBMS; for instance `5.0` for MySQL and `2005` for Microsoft SQL Server.

 In case you provide `--fingerprint` together with `--dbms`, sqlmap will only perform the extensive fingerprint for the specified database management system only, read below for further details.